dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 We'll create a property to store the user's profile information that we'll retrieve when a visitor authenticates.
 This has an  `Object` type.

-Because we'll be storing the user's profile and access token in local storage, the first thing we'll do in our constructor is check for an existing profile.
+Because we'll be storing the user's profile and ID token in local storage, the first thing we'll do in our constructor is check for an existing profile.
 If there's a profile in storage already, we'll set the `userProfile` property.

 Next we need to listen to the Lock instance for the [`hash_parsed` event](https://github.com/auth0/lock#onevent-callback).
 This is a low-level event that we'll use (instead of the `authenticated` event) in order to handle single page app redirection upon login.